ondfrukt/Phone-exchange/README.md

 ## Thanks to! ##

+First of all, I want to thank my partner Amanda, who has beed som patiant whit me - spending countless hours and weekends by my computer while I, for example, trying to figure out a way to capture pulses from rotary phones, or comforting during mental breakdowns when I was sodering without realizing I was using to low temperatur.
+If you are reading this - which you might not, since you're probebly so tierd of this project - I just want to say that i love you, and do that even more for standing out with me and my stupid phones.

+I would also like to thank two GitHub members from whom I’ve drawn a lot of inspiration.

+1. [GadgetReboot](https://github.com/GadgetReboot) with his YouTube videos and repositories about the KS0835F SLIC module and the MT8816 switch matrix, really made this project possible.

+3. [Ktownsen](https://github.com/ktownsend-personal/) and his repository [RetroPhone](https://github.com/ktownsend-personal/RetroPhone) showed me that there is someone else out there who thinks an old wired phone network would be cool, and who shares the same passion for making vintage phones work just like they did back in the day.
+My call process modes and flows are heavily inspired by his work.

 ## Goal whit the project ##
 This project aims to create a local wired phone network that supports both old rotary phones and newer DTMF tone-dialing phones.
 No intelligence or electronics will be built into the phones themselves; all logic and switching will be handled by the exchange unit.
 The network will follow a star topology, with two wires leading to each phone.